MPKenley/MPKenley/README.md

 # Interests

-I really interrested in solving problems using code.What,i love in that field is that you can build a cathedral from scratch.
+I really interrested in solving problems using code.
+What,i love in that field is that you can build a cathedral from scratch.